Loading Data into DataWarrior

 Text Files

 TAB delimited and comma separated text files ('.txt' and '.csv') are among the most portable file formats because they can be created by many programs.
 In these text files each line represents a row and all fields within the row are separated by TABs or commas.
 If one or more columns of the text file contain chemical structures in SMILES format or chemical reaction encoded as reaction SMILES, then DataWarrior automatically recognizes them and creates additional columns with structures, reactions and default decriptors for every SMILES containing column.
-From the File menu, select Open Special and choose Textfile...
+From the menu, select , select the file and click

 Example Data Files

-In the standard DataWarrior installation, the File menu contains two submenus with direct access to some example files.
-The option Open Reference File covers various files with chemical structures and related data, e.g. known drugs, pKa values, bioactive compounds, and other datasets of interest.
-Open Example File provides examples that illustrate non-chemistry related aspects of DataWarrior.
-Depending on the installation, further submenus may provide quick access to files in user defined directories.
+In the standard DataWarrior installation, the menu contains two submenus with direct access to some example files.
+The option covers various files with chemical structures and related data, e.g. known drugs, pKa values, bioactive compounds, and other datasets of interest. provides examples that illustrate non-chemistry related aspects of DataWarrior.
+Depending on the installation, further submenus may provide quick access to files within user defined directories.

 Paste Data from the Clipboard